it-akademy-students/hackathon-2024-groupe6/README.md

 which php
 ```
  and copy and paste the output of the command into the first line of the ```vendor/bin/phpstan``` file as in this example ```#!/opt/homebrew/bin/php```

-### Prerequisites

-Before you begin working with this project, ensure that you have the following prerequisites installed and configured:

-PHP - Ensure that PHP is installed on your machine.
-You can download it from the official PHP website.
-Composer - Composer is a dependency manager for PHP.
-Install Composer globally on your machine by following the instructions on the Composer website.
-Node.js and npm - The project uses Node.js for frontend development.
-Install Node.js and npm to manage JavaScript packages.
-You can download them from the Node.js website.
-Vue.js - The frontend is developed using Vue.js.
-Familiarize yourself with Vue.js by referring to the official documentation.
-Laravel - Laravel is the PHP framework used for the backend.
-Make sure to have Laravel installed.
-You can install it globally using Composer: composer global require laravel/installer
-MySQL - MySQL is the chosen database system for this project.
-Install and configure MySQL on your machine.
-Git - Git is used for version control.
-Install Git to clone and contribute to the project.
-You can download it from the Git website.
-[Your IDE/Code Editor] - Use a code editor or integrated development environment (IDE) of your choice.
-Some popular options include Visual Studio Code, PhpStorm, or Sublime Text.

 ### Installing